-A New Era of Heart Health: How HRI is Using iyarn for Remote ECG Monitoring
+A New Era of Heart Health: How the Djurali Centre is Using iyarn for Remote ECG Monitoring

-A New Era of Heart Health: How HRI is Using iyarn for Remote ECG Monitoring
+A New Era of Heart Health: How the Djurali Centre is Using iyarn for Remote ECG Monitoring

-The Health Research Institute (HRI) is dedicated to improving the health and wellbeing of Aboriginal and Torres Strait Islander communities, and we are proud that they have chosen iyarn as part of their mission.
-HRI’s decision to integrate iyarn into their strategy reflects a shared commitment to meaningful connections and culturally appropriate healthcare solutions.
-Together, we’re supporting HRI’s efforts to transform healthcare in remote Aboriginal communities in NSW by introducing ECG (electrocardiogram) scanning through wearable technology, specifically tailored to meet the unique needs of these communities.
+The Djurali Centre for Aboriginal and Torres Strait Islander Health Research and Education is dedicated to improving the health and wellbeing of Aboriginal and Torres Strait Islander communities, and we are proud that they have chosen iyarn as part of their mission.
+The Djurali Centre’s decision to integrate iyarn into their strategy reflects a shared commitment to meaningful connections and culturally appropriate healthcare solutions.
+Together, we’re supporting the Djurali Centre’s efforts to transform healthcare in remote Aboriginal communities in NSW by introducing ECG (electrocardiogram) scanning through wearable technology, specifically tailored to meet the unique needs of these communities.

 A Partnership Built on Purpose